Tech Field Day is a unique event, and as such many companies are unclear on the benefits.

 As soon as possible after each event, we post video recordings to Vimeo and YouTube.
 These videos have proven very popular with our technical audience, and many draw hundreds or thousands of viewers.
 As is the case for live viewership, we find that companies that help publicize their videos get larger audiences, though some videos seem to take off regardless of effort!

 For a summary of viewership numbers to date, see Tech Field Day Viewership Rockets Forward in 2015!

 Across all of our events and market segments, the average Tech Field Day presenter will be featured in four videos with an average of over 1,300 views per video since we launched Tech Field Day.
 Many of these are prospective customers, and many go on to buy.

 Many Field Day presenters tell of new customers saying “I heard about you during Tech Field Day and I was impressed!“

 Thought Leadership and Engagement

 Independent thought leaders like our Field Day delegates don’t allow guest posts, won’t sell links, and can’t be paid to write.
 That’s why their readers love what they have to say!

-As part of Tech Field Day, presenting companies can count on coverage here at TechFieldDay.com, on our popular Twitter account, on Google+ and FaceBook, and our Vimeo and YouTube accounts.
+As part of Tech Field Day, presenting companies can count on coverage here at TechFieldDay.com, on our popular Twitter account, on LinkedIn and Facebook, and our Vimeo and YouTube accounts.
 Although we cannot guarantee coverage by our delegates, we are very open with the results we have seen in the past.